golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/golem-wallet-backup.md

 # Backing up your Golem wallet

 As you're probably aware, in the Ethereum universe, your funds are only as secure as the private key for the account that holds them.
-Because of that, to ensure that you don't lose access to your GLM/ETH tokens stored on your Golem account, you must be able to back up your Golem wallet and store the key in safe storage, separate from the node itself.
+To ensure that you don't lose access to your GLM/ETH tokens stored on your Golem account, it's crucial to back up your Golem wallet and store the key in a safe location, separate from the node itself.

 ## Simple, unsafe export